cgroening/swift-apple-music-widget/README.md

    - Select your Team and let Xcode manage signing
 3. Build or archive again with signing enabled.
 4. Upload the signed build for notarization via Xcode or the altool/notarytool CLI.
-5. Once notarized, you’ll get a stapled app that can open cleanly on most systems.
+5. Once notarized, you'll get a stapled app that can be opened.

 Signed & notarized builds are ideal if you plan to distribute widely.